This story comes from partner site DealNews.com.

-If you want current HBO shows and movies, HBO content is available as an add-on — and you can sign up for an HBO free trial via Amazon, though it’s a scant seven days.
+If you want current HBO shows and movies, HBO content is still available as an add-on — and you can sign up for an HBO Max free trial via Amazon, though it’s a scant seven days.
 After the trial, you’ll pay the standard $14.99 per month for an Amazon HBO subscription, plus the fee for your Prime subscription.

 Are you still a cable or satellite customer?
 Then you may be able to work out a sweet deal by giving your provider a call.

+If your service (or a competitor) is offering free HBO to new subscribers, you may be able to talk them into giving you the same deal.
 If you aren’t opposed to stretching the truth a bit, saying your cable package is too expensive or that you’re thinking about switching providers can help you get freebies.

-5. Watch free episodes on HBO
+Watch Free Episodes on HBO

+HBO offers a ton of content for free on its website.
+This is typically limited to premiere episodes, so you’ll get hooked.
 That said, it’s a good way to get a taste of what HBO has before signing up for a full-fledged subscription (or trial).

-6. Watch free clips on YouTube
+Watch Free Clips on YouTube

 Although the selection of available content is pretty limited, HBO posts a lot of show clips to YouTube.

-7. Use select AT&T Unlimited plans
+Use Select AT&T Unlimited Plans

 If you’re looking to upgrade to the Unlimited Elite plan or are already using one of the eligible retired plans, it’s definitely a nice bonus.